ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 To create a backup policy and for the backup jobs to run correctly, the Backup service needs to be authorized to work with {{site.data.keyword.block_storage_is_short}}, Snapshots for VPC, and Virtual Server for VPC services.

-If you are an Enterprise account administrator who wants to create a backup policy for your enterprise account and subaccounts, you also need to have authorization for the Backup for VPC service in the enterprise account to work with the Backup for VPC service in the subaccounts.
+If you are an Enterprise account administrator who wants to create a backup policy for your enterprise account and subaccounts, you also need to have authorization for the Backup service in the enterprise account to work with the Backup service in the subaccounts.

+To create a backup policy and for the backup jobs to run correctly for File shares, the Backup service needs to be authorized to work with {{site.data.keyword.filestorage_vpc_short}}.

 For more information about authorizations, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).